NovatecConsulting/developer-security-training/Challenge 2: Injection/README.md

 4. Tip: Have a look at the web development tool.

-## Challenge 2.2: Cause the server of the juice shop to sleep
+## Challenge 2.2: Modify a product review

-Try to lead the server to sleep for a certain amount of seconds.
+Modify the product reviews of the product `Apple Juice (1000 ml)` without being logged in the administrator account.
+Change the first review with the text `One of my favorites!` written by `admin@juice-sh.op` to `Apple Juice has been hacked!` and manipulate the author so that Jim's email appears.

 ### Tips:

-*-- TODO --*
+1. Tip: Inspect the HTTP calls while opening a product review.

+2. Tip: Find out, which parameters you have to manipulate.
+Postman will help you with modifying these parameters.

+3. Tip: You have to slightly change the GET call that you have observed in your console.

+## Challenge 2.3: Modify multiple product reviews at once
+Modify multiple product reviews at once by changing the text of all reviews to `Juice Shop has been hacked!`.

+### Tips:

+1. Tip: The process of [Challenge 2.2]() might help you.

+2. Tip: You need to use a query operator to solve this challenge.

+## Challenge 2.4: Cause the server of the juice shop to sleep for 2 seconds
+Try to lead the server to sleep for 2 seconds.

+### Tips:

+1. Tip: Find a way to interact with the API.
+[Challenge 2.2]() and [challenge 2.3]() might reveal a possibility where you can exploit a parameter.

+2. Tip: You need to inject a sleep function as a parameter.